January 24 is National Peanut Butter Day. This sticky and delicious food is so loved that it is given its own national day.

 Recipes for Peanut Butter Day

+Peanut butter is used in all sorts of recipes from bars to savory dishes and the traditional peanut butter and jelly sandwich.
 One of the best ways to celebrate National Peanut Butter Day is with your favorite peanut butter recipe.
-Try one of these on for size.

 - Vegan and Dairy Free Peanut Butter Stuffed Chocolate Cookies.